intentkit/IntentKit/README.md

 The demo lets you perform any of the actions supported by IntentKit.

 If you only have one app installed capable of performing a task, IntentKit will by default open up that app directly rather than prompt the user to pick.
-In the demo app, there is a toggle to always show the selection UI.
+In the demo app, there is a toggle to always show the selection UI if there is at least one application available.
 It's recommended that you run the demo on an actual iOS device that has third-party apps installed, but if you must run it in the simulator that toggle will let you see what the selection UI looks like.

 Adding new URL Schemes